helooselassie/helooselassie/README.md

 </p>

 <p align="center">
-- 🛡️💻 Tech fact: The first computer virus was created as an experiment in 1986 — now we build firewalls to stop its descendants!<br>
+<li> 🛡️💻 Tech fact: The first computer virus was created as an experiment in 1986 — now we build firewalls to stop its descendants!<br></li>
-- ⚠️👨‍💻 Code alert: One misplaced character in your code can open a security hole big enough for hackers to walk through.<br>
+<li> ⚠️👨‍💻 Code alert: One misplaced character in your code can open a security hole big enough for hackers to walk through.<br></li>
-- 🔐🏰 Programming truth: Writing secure code is like locking every door in a mansion — miss one, and you’re exposed.<br>
+<li> 🔐🏰 Programming truth: Writing secure code is like locking every door in a mansion — miss one, and you’re exposed.<br></li>
-- 🕵️‍♂️🗓️ Cyber insight: The average time to detect a data breach is over 200 days — that’s a long time for bugs to party.<br>
+<li> 🕵️‍♂️🗓️ Cyber insight: The average time to detect a data breach is over 200 days — that’s a long time for bugs to party.<br></li>
-- 🐞💣 Dev fact: Buffer overflows are decades old — and still a hacker’s best friend if you're not careful.<br>
+<li> 🐞💣 Dev fact: Buffer overflows are decades old — and still a hacker’s best friend if you're not careful.<br></li>
 - 📫 Email: helooselassie@gmail.com
 </p>